Overview and Cruise Ship Facts

 The Norwegian Pearl is perfect for "freestyle cruising" concept.
 The Norwegian Pearl is a beautiful ship, with contemporary decor.
 The cruise ship has multiple restaurants of varied cuisines, lively bars and lounges, interesting activities ranging from quiet corners to the industry's first bowling alley, and family-friendly cabins of all sizes and prices.

-I attended the naming ceremony for the Norwegian Pearl in December 2006 and then cruised on her for two nights and a day on a cruise to "nowhere".
-I took many pictures, and this article is based on that short cruise.
+We attended the naming ceremony for the Norwegian Pearl in December 2006 and then cruised on her for two nights and a day on a cruise to "nowhere".

 Here are a few facts about the Norwegian Pearl: